Code-Institute-Submissions/Olivertrain1221-CandyCave_SepResub/README.md

 <br>

 #### Create Blog Post
-As a user I would like to be able to share my views on the sweets I buy and be able to read other customers thoughts before I purhcase something.
+As a user I would like to be able to share my views on the sweets I buy and be able to read other customers thoughts before I purchase something.

 <br>